 The Key Man

-Naqvi was The Key Man to the global elite searching for impact investments - that would make money and do good - in what they called 'emerging markets'.
-He persuaded Western governments that he could help stabilise the Middle East after 9/11 by providing jobs and trade.
-When China rejuvenated the ancient Silk Road trading routes, Naqvi guided executives to business opportunities in cities they struggled to find on the map.
-He teamed up with Bill Gates to create a $1 billion dollar fund to improve healthcare in poor countries, managed huge sums for the American, British and French governments and sat on boards at the UN and Interpol.
-As the pope blessed the movement to harness capitalism for the good of the poor, Naqvi won the support of Obama's administration and Prince Charles.
-He was even earmarked by Western academics as a future leader of his homeland, Pakistan.
-One of his investors compared him to Tom Cruise in Mission: Impossible.
+Arif Naqvi was charismatic, inspiring and self-made.
+The founder of the Dubai-based private-equity firm Abraaj, he was the Key Man to the global elite searching for impact investments to make money and do good.
+He persuaded politicians he could help stabilize the Middle East after 9/11 by providing jobs and guided executives to opportunities in cities they struggled to find on the map.
+Bill Gates helped him start a billion-dollar fund to improve health care in poor countries, and the UN and Interpol appointed him to boards.
+Naqvi also won the support of President Obama's administration and the chief of a British government fund compared him to Tom Cruise in Mission: Impossible.

 The only problem?
-In 2019 Arif Naqvi was arrested on charges of fraud and racketeering and faces up to 291 years in jail.
+In 2019 Arif Naqvi was arrested on charges of fraud and racketeering at Heathrow airport.
+A British judge has approved his extradition to the US and he faces up to 291 years in jail if found guilty.

 With a cast featuring famous billionaires and statesmen moving across Asia, Africa, Europe and America, The Key Man is the story of how the global elite was duped by a capitalist fairy tale.
 Clark and Louch's thrilling investigation exposes one of the world's most audacious scams and shines a light on the hypocrisy, corruption and greed at the heart of the global financial system and asks important questions about the relationship between business, politics and philanthropy.